dev-ev/gag-search-dashboard/lib-generator/readme.txt

 The script reads the tabulated input and produces the libraries of the theorethical GAG forms, including different charge states and dibutylamine adducts.
 The databases are saved as JSON files.

+The examples of the JSON libraries for chondroitin/dermatan sulfates (CS/DS) and heparan sulfate (HS) can be found in the zip file in this folder.